 Students identified for the Title I program receive help specific to their individual need to enable them to improve academic performance and meet state and district proficiency standards.
-At John Barclay, Title 1 instruction is provided by Reading Specialists, RtI teachers and Instructional Assistants.
-Reading and math support may be provided by Instructional Assistants or RtI teachers; this support may be provided either in small groups or on an individual basis.
-All the Instructional Assistants working with students in the Title I program meet the requirements specified in the ESSA Act and are highly qualified.
+At Titus, Title I instruction is provided by reading specialists, classroom teachers, and instructional assistants.
+This support may be provided within the whole class setting, in small groups or on an individual basis.
+Additional support is also provided during WIN ("What I Need" time).
+All the instructional assistants working with students in the Title I program meet the requirements specified in the ESSA Act and are highly qualified.
 Central Bucks is very fortunate to have these highly qualified assistants who have student success as their main goal.